 A suite of specific projects within these categories were then identified, evaluated, and scaled so as to sufficiently compensate for ecological losses.
 Projects providing approximately 91,742 DSAYs of ecological benefits are identified, at a cost of approximately \$8.31 million (the cash settlement for ecological damages with Alcoa, including acquisition of the Coles Creek and Wilson Hill properties).
 ALCOA will purchase the Coles Creek and Wilson Hill properties on behalf of the trustees at a total cost of approximately \$1.03 million (to be deducted from the \$8.31 million).
-These properties will be deeded to the State of New York to become part of the Coles Creek State Park and Wilson Hill Wildlife Management Area, respectively.
+These properties will be deeded to the State of New York to become part of the Wilson Hill Wildlife Management Area.
 The Trustees were also awarded \$9,500,000 in an Allowed Unsecure Claim to resolve the GM bankruptcy (CD 2011).
-The total value of the settlement is still undetermined.
-Potential projects providing the remaining ecological compensation are discussed in Section 5.5 but will be identified once funds from the GM settlement become available.
+The sale of stock provided the Trustees with approximately \$1.84 million for restoration projects after reimbursing the Trustees for past assessment costs.
+Preferred projects providing the remaining ecological compensation are discussed in Section 5.5.
 Proposed potential and preferred projects were selected based on information available at the time of settlement.
 Substitutions may be necessary based on project infeasibilities.